 2015-18.
 Leverhulme Early Career Fellowship, Centre for Research in Language Learning and Use, University of York

 2009-12.
 European Trust Award, Emily & Gordon Bottomley Award, Philosophical Society Grant, University of Cambridge

 Cognitive Science Society, International Cognitive Linguistics Association, American Association for Applied Linguistics, UK Cognitive Linguistics Association, British Association for Applied Linguistics

-Nature Scientific Reports; Cognitive Science; Language, Cognition and Neuroscience; Dutch Journal of Applied Linguistics; Language Learning; Linguistic Approaches to Bilingualism; Journal of Child Language; International Review of Applied Linguistics in Language Teaching; Language, Interaction and Aquisition, Canadian Journal of Applied Linguistics
+Nature Scientific Reports; Cognitive Science; Language, Cognition and Neuroscience; International Journal of Bilingualism, Dutch Journal of Applied Linguistics; Language Learning; Linguistic Approaches to Bilingualism; Journal of Child Language; International Review of Applied Linguistics in Language Teaching; Language, Interaction and Aquisition, Canadian Journal of Applied Linguistics

 Selected publications and creative works (Research Outputs)

 - Vanek, N., Sóskuthy M, & Majid, A. (2021).
 Consistent verbal labels promote odor category learning.
 Cognition, 206.10.1016/j.cognition.2020.104485